AdobeDocs/workfront.it-IT/help/quicksilver/reports-and-dashboards/reports/reporting-elements/use-milestone-view.md

   Puoi regolare la percentuale di completamento direttamente dalla vista Milestone, come descritto nella sezione [Regola percentuale di completamento per le attività nella vista Milestone](#adjust-percent-complete-for-tasks-in-the-milestone-view) in questo articolo.

-* **Icone di stato avanzamento attività:** Accanto a ogni progetto e attività nella visualizzazione Milestone viene visualizzata un&#39;icona di stato. <!--get new screen shots or hide them for preview or prod - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->
+* **Icone di stato avanzamento attività:** Accanto a ogni progetto e attività nella visualizzazione Milestone viene visualizzata un&#39;icona di stato. <!--get new screen shots or hide them for preview or production - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->

   <!--A progress status icon in the shape of a colored circle displays next to each project and task in the Milestone view.
 The possible statuses and circle colors are:
    * On Time - green